Phase transitions for contact processes on sparse random graphs via metastability and local limits: Funding

-\textbf{Funding acknowledgement.} CM's research is funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – SPP 2265 443916008.
-BJ and LL acknowledge the financial support of the Leibniz Association within the Leibniz Junior Research Group on \emph{Probabilistic Methods for Dynamic Communication Networks} as part of the Leibniz Competition as well as the Berlin Cluster of Excellence {\em MATH+} through the project {\em EF45-3} on {\em Data Transmission in Dynamical Random Networks}.
+CM's research was funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - SPP 2265 443916008.
+BJ and LL acknowledge the financial support of the Leibniz Association within the Leibniz Junior Research Group on \emph{Probabilistic Methods for Dynamic Communication Networks} as part of the Leibniz Competition as well as by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- The Berlin Mathematics Research Center MATH+ (EXC-2046/1, EXC-2046/2, project ID: 390685689) through the project {\em EF45-3} on {\em Data Transmission in Dynamical Random Networks}.